 ROI stands for Return on Investment, which measures the efficiency of an investment.
 Organizations use it to evaluate the financial returns of investments in IT infrastructure, software, or other technology-related projects.

-For example, suppose an organization invests in InvGate Service Desk software that improves efficiency and reduces the Average Handle Time for support tickets.
+For example, suppose an organization invests in InvGate Service Management software that improves efficiency and reduces the Average Handle Time for support tickets.
 If the investment results in cost savings and increased productivity, these financial benefits can be quantified and compared to the initial investment cost to calculate the ROI.

 To calculate ROI, you have to divide the Net Profit by the Cost of Investment and multiply it by 100.
 Net Profit refers to the total amount of revenue generated by the investment minus the cost of the investment itself.

-The InvGate Service Desk reporting feature is a powerful way to slice, dice, visualize, and store your most crucial performance information.
+The InvGate Service Management reporting feature is a powerful way to slice, dice, visualize, and store your most crucial performance information.
 What’s more, service desk KPI reports can be set up to be automatically generated and distributed regularly, eliminating the need for manual reporting by agents and managers.

 To get started, click on the “Reports” menu, go to “Requests,” and create a new report.
 Then, select the metrics you want to include – and don't forget to specify a date range.
 Just like that, your report is ready!